 My advice?
 When you are butchering your elk or whatever, leave the membrane on if you’re freezing it.
 Then, when you thaw your skirt steak, the membrane will peel off easily.
 It sticks annoyingly with fresh meat.

-No matter how I cook skirt steak, I like it marinated.
-In this case, I went with a Baja-style arrachera marinade I found in a Spanish language cookbook.
+As I mentioned before, I really like skirt steak marinated.
+In this case, I went with a Baja-style arrachera tacos marinade I found in a Spanish language cookbook that includes soy sauce, Mexican beer, lime juice and a little chile.
 Interestingly, you see a ton of grilled skirt steak recipes in Mexico that use soy sauce in the marinade.

 Hard to say for certain where this comes from, but Mexico’s Pacific coast has a centuries-long relationship with China and the Philippines, dating back to the Spanish galleon trade of the 1500s.
 Wherever it’s origin, this is a damn good marinade for anything; Holly pointed out that it’s reminiscent of Korean bulgogi.

-When you make these tacos, keep them minimalist.
+When you make arrachera tacos, keep them minimalist.
 The meat tastes so good you want to highlight it.
-A little cilantro, a bit of cheese, that’s it.
+A little cilantro, onions soaked in lime juice, a salsa — I used my salsa de chile de arbol here — and that’s it.
+Don’t go overboard here.
+The skirt steak is the star.

-I went with homemade flour tortillas because this is a recipe from Mexicali, a border town where flour tortillas are common.
-Corn tortillas are every bit as good.
+Since this marinade is from Mexicali, a border town where flour tortillas are common, I went with homemade flour tortillas.
+Homemade corn tortillas are every bit as good.

 Ingredients